notzct/notzct/README.md

 📝 I'm studying in RSU, first year.

 💬 I’m looking for help with @gifhub

+⚡ I want to look for new experiences in these kinds of knowledge.
 <!--
 **notzct/notzct** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.